virtualagc/virtualagc/yaShuttle/yaHAL-S-Development.md

-**Note:**  This file contains various notes (mostly to myself) about developing a "modern" HAL/S compiler that I call yaHAL-S.  It's likely not of interest to anybody else &mdash; RSB
+**Note:**  This file contains various notes (mostly to myself) in a blog-like form about developing a "modern" HAL/S compiler that I call yaHAL-S.  It's likely not of interest to anybody else &mdash; RSB

+# 2022-11-07

+Though I don't presently have any actual HAL/S code from PASS or BFS to work with, I've extracted various samples of short but complete (and presumably working) HAL/S programs from the book [Programming in HAL/S](https://www.ibiblio.org/apollo/Shuttle/Programming%20in%20HAL_S%20Sept%201978.pdf).
+They've been stored [in the source tree](https://github.com/virtualagc/virtualagc/tree/master/yaShuttle/Code%20samples/Programming%20in%20HAL-S).

+# 2022-11-08

 A Backus-Naur Form (BNF) description of the HAL/S language appears in the contemporary documentation, in [AppendiX G of the HAL/S Language Specification](https://www.ibiblio.org/apollo/Shuttle/HAL_S%20Language%20Specification%20Nov%202005.pdf#page=209).
 The link is to the latest version of the specification that's available, although as far as I can tell, the same description appears in the very earliest available version, as well as in the original source code, modulo typos.
 I have converted that into a machine-readable form, namely the file